-8.7 Short Term Rental/Interval Occupancy Units or Timeshares Implications for the Comprehensive Plan
+8.7 Short Term Rental/Interval Occupancy Units or Timeshares

 • The location of permitted timeshares or interval occupancy units is important because it has a direct relationship on the transportation network and infrastructure of our Island.
 It is also important to analyze the impact that timeshares have on our economy and establishing a balance with our natural resources and preservation of our character.